quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part39_Collective_Rein.md

 ??x
 Dopamine signals can influence reward prediction errors, which are thought to be a key mechanism in model-free learning processes.
 However, these signals also show the influence of model-based information.
 In the context of addiction, this means that while natural rewards might decrease their impact as they become more predictable (thus reducing reward prediction errors), addictive drugs can create a situation where such errors cannot be reduced.

-For instance, cocaine administration leads to a transient increase in dopamine levels, which increases the reward prediction error (\(\Delta V\)) for states associated with drug use.
+For instance, cocaine administration leads to a transient increase in dopamine levels, which increases the reward prediction error ($\Delta V$) for states associated with drug use.
 This increase prevents the error-correcting feature of TD learning from reducing the value of these states over time.

 The mechanism can be illustrated as:
 ```java